 The Texas Longhorns lead the all-time series with a 76-37-5 record over the Texas A&M Aggies.
 Traditionally, the rivalry game was held on Thanksgiving weekend every year before the Aggies moved from the Big 12 Conference over to the Southeastern Conference to start the 2012 season.
 Multiple scheduling roadblocks, and even a few egos, have kept the massive game from returning ever since Texas kicker Justin Tucker’s game-winning field goal gave Case McCoy’s Longhorns a 27-25 victory over Ryan Tannehill and the Aggies at Kyle Field.

-Don’t expect The Lone Star Showdown’s hiatus to last much longer.
+Grab your own Texas A&M State Flag now because The Lone Star Showdown’s hiatus might not last much longer.

 In a January interview with the Austin American-Statesman, both university’s leaders — UT President Gregory L. Fenves and A&M President Michael K. Young — addressed numerous university questions, but the most notable was the return of the storied rivalry game.
 While they expressed concerns with scheduling conflicts between the Big 12 and SEC to make the game happen, both support bringing the rivalry back.